-With a reputation thrashed by the MTV show, the Jersey Shore was once a prime surfing paradise since Olympiic athlete and influential surfer Duke Kahanamoku hit the scene in 1912.
-The 130 miles of shoreline offers something for all experience levels.
+With a reputation thrashed by the MTV show, the Jersey Shore was once a prime surfing paradise since Olympic athlete and influential surfer Duke Kahanamoku hit the scene in 1912.
+The 130-miles of shoreline offers something for all experience levels.
 With finicky weather and crowds, your best bet is to get off the direct pier and out of Seaside Heights.
-Experienced surfers will want to hit up Manasquan Inlet, an advanced site that hosts surfing contests year round.
+Experienced surfers will want to hit up Manasquan Inlet, an advanced site that hosts surfing contests year-round.

 Virginia Beach, VA

 The Chesapeake Bay, Resort Area and Sandbridge make up 35 miles of Virginia Beach’s beloved coastline, each with their own personality.
 Home of the East Coast Surfing Championships, Virginia Beach has a number of surf schools and shops.
 Standup paddle boarding, parasailing and waveriders are also popular beachfront rentals.